pacak/bpaf/docs/data/combinatoric_api/_24_any.md

 Parser created with `any` gets shown everything and it is up to parser to decide if the value it gets is a match or not.
-By default `any` parser behaves as positional and only looks at the first unconsumed item, but can be modified with [`SimpleParser::anyhere`] to look at all the unconsumed items and producing the first value it accepts. `check` parameter to `any` should take `String` or `OsString` as input and decide if parser should match on this value.
+By default `any` parser behaves as positional and only looks at the first unconsumed item, but can be modified with [`SimpleParser::anywhere`] to look at all the unconsumed items and producing the first value it accepts. `check` parameter to `any` should take `String` or `OsString` as input and decide if parser should match on this value.